mathrunet/flutter_masamune/README.md

 - `Form building`
     - Support data input from users, mainly forms, from the UI level.
 - `UI support`
-    - Provides functions to implement list widgets and simple modals that can update widgets with less impossibility when data is updated.
+    - It provides functions to implement list widgets and simple modals that can update widgets with less load when data is updated.
 - `Firebase/Firestore support`
     - Provides the ability to easily switch to Firebase features such as `Authentication`, `Cloud Firestore`, and `Cloud Storage`.